CptGummiball/whitelister/README.md

 Customizable Rules: Server rules can be defined either in a rules.yml file or linked to an external URL, both of which are displayed on the web page.
 Mojang API Integration: Automatically fetches and records the UUID of players applying for whitelist access.
 In-game Whitelist Management: Administrators can review, accept, or reject applications in-game via commands.
-Multi-language Support: English and German languages are supported, and administrators can configure which language to use in the config.yml file.
+Multi-language Support: in the ``config.yml`` you can change the text output.

 ## Setup and Configuration
 ### Installation: